ibexa/documentation-developer/docs/getting_started/install_ibexa_dxp.md

     You must also make sure that the web server cannot interpret the files in the `var` directory through PHP.
     To do so, follow the instructions on [setting up a virtual host below](#set-up-virtual-host).

-To set up permissions for production, it is recommended to use an ACL (Access Control List).
+To set up permissions for production, it's recommended to use an ACL (Access Control List).
 See [Setting up or Fixing File Permissions]([[= symfony_doc =]]/setup/file_permissions.html) in Symfony documentation for information on how to do it on different systems.